21 Best Fitness Apps To Try at Home

 Available on: iOS, Android, and Samsung Smart TV.

 5. Daily Burn — 30-minute workouts across genres

 The cost: Free 30-day trial.
 After your free trial, membership costs $14.95 per month, or $19.95 per month for Daily Burn Premium, which offers additional features, workouts, and content.
-Standalone apps featuring HIIT, yoga, and running subscriptions are also available and range between $4.99-9.99 per month.
+Standalone apps featuring HIIT workouts, yoga, and running subscriptions are also available and range between $4.99-9.99 per month.

-About this app: If you’re in the exploratory phase of your fitness regimen, and unsure which types of workouts are best suited to your lifestyle, Daily Burn’s At Home workouts are a great place to start.
-You’ll enter some quick details about yourself, and Daily Burn will tailor a program specific to your goals and fitness level.
+About this app: If you’re in the exploratory phase of your fitness regimen, and unsure what type of workout plan is best suited to your lifestyle, Daily Burn’s At Home workouts are a great place to start.
+You’ll enter some quick details about yourself, and Daily Burn will tailor a program specific to a personal fitness goal and fitness level.
 The full plan made just for you will include a schedule of 30-minute cardio, kickboxing, yoga, dance, pilates, and other types of workout videos to follow each day (as a virtual group or 1:1 based on your wishes), nutrition plans, built-in rest days, and a supportive community.
 It’s a great way to set yourself up for success, and users gain wisdom from recognizable celebrity trainers including Bob Harper of “The Biggest Loser”.

 Available on: iOS, Android, Apple TV, Roku, Amazon Fire TV, and desktop.
 Download via Amazon here.